Skip to main content

 Lecturer and Associate Coordinator of Clinical Training

 My previous research has involved topics related to school psychology such as ADHD and protective factors, services provided to the bully in harassment, intimidation and bullying incidents, and cultural and linguistic diversity among graduate students and the associated benefits to our field.
 The gaps between research and practice in the classification process for specific learning disabilities (SLDs) in the school setting has been well-documented.
-My current research has considered the classification methods used by practicing school psychologists for SLDs, the primary reason for their use and how problems with the chosen methods may be addressed systemically.
+My current research has considered the classification methods used by practicing school psychologists for SLDs, the primary reason for their use and how problems with the chosen methods may be addressed systematically.
 Recently, two separate bills have been introduced to the Assembly Education Committee regarding this exact issue, which has increased interest about the future classification process for SLDs in New Jersey.

 Aditi Vijay, Ed.M., Ph.D.